partiusfabaa/cs2-BlockerPasses/README.md

         "Origin": "-961.146 -14.2419 -43.0083",
         "Angles": "0 269.966 0"
       }
-    ],       //if you need to add more cards, put a comma.
+    ],       //if you need to add more maps, put a comma.
 But the last map doesn't need one! (example) "de_dust2": [
      {
         "ModelPath": "",